Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Results

 In practice, this exponential overhead can partly be mitigated by employing the Tseitin transformation~\cite{Tseitin1983OnTC}, yet this method provides a clear trade-off between the reduction of overall clauses and the number of additional variables that need to be considered~\cite{conf/sat/2021/NawrockiLFHB21}.
 Conversely, translating a SAT problem in CNF representation into an XORSAT problem is generally impossible, though many key SAT applications, such as integer factorization, circuit fault testing~\cite{knuth2015art}, and cryptographic decoding attacks~\cite{bellini2022new}, originate from XOR-based logic.
 In these cases, XOR clauses can be reconstructed from the CNF clauses by reversing the transformation in Eq.~\eqref{XORSAT:transformation}, typically reducing both clause and variable counts.

 We demonstrate the differences between CNF and XNF formulations in Fig.~\ref{fig1} for SAT problems from cryptographic attacks on the McEliece--Niederreiter and AES cryptosystems, as well as instances generated from the minimal disagreement parity (MDP) problem (details of the instances are provided in the Methods section).
 All instances inherit native XOR clauses but are initially provided with CNF clauses only.
 We explore two methods of generating hybrid XOR--CNF instances from these original problems.
 First, we convert directly the CNF instances to the XNF representation employing the cnf2xnf tool within the xnfSAT solver~\cite{conf/sat/2021/NawrockiLFHB21}.
-The final representation of this process is denoted by ``XNF'' in Fig.~\ref{fig1}b.
+The final representation of this process is denoted by XNF in Fig.~\ref{fig1}b.
 After this conversion, the resulting problems contain 2\%--43\% XOR clauses.
-Additionally, we employ a SAT preprocessing (``PP'') tool~\cite{BiereFallerFazekasFleuryFroleyks-CAV24} to the CNF instances (generating new instance denoted by ``CNF-PP'' in Fig.~\ref{fig1}b) before applying the conversion tool to generate XNF instances.
-The final representation of this process is denoted by ``XNF-PP'' in Fig.~\ref{fig1}b.
+Additionally, we employ a SAT preprocessing (PP) tool~\cite{BiereFallerFazekasFleuryFroleyks-CAV24} to the CNF instances (generating new instance denoted by CNF-PP in Fig.~\ref{fig1}b) before applying the conversion tool to generate XNF instances.
+The final representation of this process is denoted by XNF-PP in Fig.~\ref{fig1}b.
 Such preprocessing techniques are widely used to compress CNF problem size and to enhance solver performance.
+Details of the preprocessing procedure and the per-instance preprocessing runtime are reported in \Cref{sec11}.
+Figure~\ref{fig1}c shows the compression ratio for the number of variables in relation to the original CNF representation.
+Direct XNF conversion reduces the number of variables by $(2.0\pm0.5)\times$, on average.
+When applying preprocessing, the average number of variables initially remains almost unchanged ($(1.1\pm0.1)\times$) but is considerably reduced once the problem has been converted to an XNF representation.
+The preprocessing followed by XNF conversion achieves a compression ratio of $(4.6\pm1.0)\times$, on average.
+We also analyze the compression ratio for the number of clauses in relation to the CNF representation.
+With direct XNF conversion, we find that the number of clauses is reduced by $(3.7\pm1.2)\times$, on average.
+When applying preprocessing to the CNF representation, we again observe a small initial reduction in the number of clauses by $(2.0\pm0.9)\times$, while conversion of the preprocessed instances to an XNF representation reduces the number of clauses by $(5.4\pm1.8)\times$, on average, compared to the CNF representation.